ralphv/cinnamonjs/README.md

 * properties:
-   'text' - (mandatory) (string) the text to assert doesn't exist 'timeout' - (number) The timeout to wait for, defaults to 10 seconds
+   'text' - (mandatory) (string) the text to assert doesn't exist 'timeout' - (number) The timeout to wait for, defaults to 10000 milliseconds
 ```
 ```
 'wait.not.text.displayed' - test that text does not exist or is hidden

 * properties:
-   'text' - (mandatory) (string) the text to assert doesn't exist or hidden 'timeout' - (number) The timeout to wait for, defaults to 10 seconds
+   'text' - (mandatory) (string) the text to assert doesn't exist or hidden 'timeout' - (number) The timeout to wait for, defaults to 10000 milliseconds
 ```
 ```
 'wait.text' - wait for any element with text

 * properties:
-   'text' - (mandatory) (string) the text to assert doesn't exist 'timeout' - (number) The timeout to wait for, defaults to 10 seconds
+   'text' - (mandatory) (string) the text to assert doesn't exist 'timeout' - (number) The timeout to wait for, defaults to 10000 milliseconds
 ```
 ```
 'wait.title' - wait for the page title

 * properties:
-   'page.title' - (mandatory) (string) wait until the title matches this 'timeout' - (number) The timeout to wait for, defaults to 10 seconds
+   'page.title' - (mandatory) (string) wait until the title matches this 'timeout' - (number) The timeout to wait for, defaults to 10000 milliseconds
 ```
 ### Category: test
 ```